 Chicken Chili Verde

 This spicy dish is a wonderful meal for a chilly winter day!
-Serve with warm flour tortillas, shredded cheese, cilantro, a dollop of sour cream and a lime wedge.
+Serve with rice, shredded cheese, cilantro, a dollop of sour cream and a lime wedge.

 - 2 pounds boneless skinless chicken breasts, cut into ¾-inch pieces